 The onus is on the owner of property to prove the worth of his/her property in the event of submitting a claim to insurers following a loss.
-Only by supplying to insurers an up-to-date insurance schedule prepared by a competent valuer, such as a National Association of Goldsmiths’ Institute Registered Valuer, can one be sure to be in a position to establish a valid and provable claim by providing the following:
+Only by supplying to insurers an up-to-date insurance schedule prepared by a competent valuer, such as a Member/Fellow of the Jewellery Valuers Association, can one be sure to be in a position to establish a valid and provable claim by providing the following:

 - A full inventory of all items valued

 - Establish the merits of replacement goods in the event of a claim

 - Provide a sound foundation on which to base a claim to insurers

 A valuation for probate purposes may be required in compliance with Section 160 of The Inheritance Act 1984.
 Inheritance Tax forms part of the process, even if the estate does not owe Inheritance Tax.
 When probate is granted, it gives the Executor the legal right to distribute the estate according to the deceased’s wishes.